 Back to All Events

-Dave will be joined by Ellie Snowden and Anna Panagiotou from the Cynefin team to explore how how story and narrative shape our sense-making and can transform our approaches to the metacrisis.
+We will then be joined by Ellie Snowden and Anna Panagiotou from the Cynefin team, who will explore how story and narrative shape our sense-making and can transform our approaches to situations that don’t have straight line answers.

 This event is for anyone working at the interface of practice, policy, or culture change who senses that our current ways of thinking are not enough.

-This discussion will set the stage for a 4-week training in February 2026, offering a taste of how complexity thinking can guide practical action and deepen our appreciation that, in a complex system, no agent is without importance.
+This event will set the stage for a 4-week training starting in February 2026, which aims to bring practical tools and understanding how complexity thinking can guide practical action and deepen our appreciation that, in a complex system, no agent is without importance.

 Details

-Concession: £10,- (for people on low income who can otherwise not afford to join the event)
+Subsidised: £10,- (for people who cannot otherwise afford to join the event)

 After-party